Zachlumia: 14th century

 Paul I Šubić of Bribir as Ban of Croatia and Dalmatia controlled Croatia from Gvozd Mountain to the river Neretva mouth.
 Paul became Lord of all of Bosnia in 1299.
 Although supporting the king, Paul continued to act independently, and ruled over a large portion of modern-day Croatia and Bosnia.
-In the course of the war between Stephen Uroš II Milutin and Stephen Dragutin, Paul Šubić expanded not only into western Hum, but also beyond the Neretva river, and took the region of Nevesinje and Ston.
-Paul appointed his eldest son, Mladen II, as Lord of Hum.
-At least part of Paul's conquests were granted to his vassal Constantine Nelipčić.
-Mladen succeeded his father in 1312.
-After Paul's death, Milutin and Dragutin concluded a peace, and went to war against the Šubić family.
-In the war that followed Milutin took one of Mladen's brother captive, and to get him back Mladen Šubić had to agree to restore a part of Hum to Milutin.
+In the course of the war between Stephen Uroš II Milutin and Stephen Dragutin, Paul Šubić in 1301-1303 expanded not only into western Hum, but also beyond the Neretva river, and took the region of Nevesinje and Ston.
+He also fought over Kotor and its surroundings, but without further territorial gains.
+In 1304 Paul appointed his eldest son, Mladen II, as Lord of Hum, and administrative governorship positions were granted to his vassals Konstantin (until 1307) and Izan Nelipčić (1307-1313).
+Mladen succeeded his father in 1312, and as part of Hungarian-Italian initiative, and with Milutin and Dragutin concluding a peace between themselves, began a new war in eastern Zachlumia.
+The initial Mladen's success, was soon followed by Milutin's capture of Mladen's brother, and to get him back Mladen Šubić had to agree to restore eastern Hum to Milutin.
 After this agreement in 1313 the Neretva again became the border between eastern and western Hum.

 By 1325, the Branivojević family had emerged as strongest in Hum.
 Probably at their highest point they ruled from Cetina River to the town of Kotor.
 Though nominal vassals of Serbia, the Branivojević family attacked Serbian interests and other local nobles of Hum, who in 1326 turned against Serbia and Branivojević family.
 The Hum nobles approached to Stjepan Kotromanić II, the ban of Bosnia, who then annexed most of Hum.
 The Draživojevići of Nevesinje as vassals of Bosnian Ban, become the leading family of Hum in the 1330s.
 Because of the war in 1327-1328 between Serbia and Dubrovnik, Bosnian lordship of inner Hum and the war in Macedonia, Stephen Uroš IV Dušan sold Ston and Pelješac to Dubrovnik, and turned to the east to acquire all of Macedonia.

 The region was overwhelmed by the House of Kotromanić from Bosnia in 1322–1326.
 By the mid-14th century, Bosnia apparently reached a peak under Ban Tvrtko I who came into power in 1353.